-Forced Marriage - In the case of children: 'a forced marriage is a marriage in which one or both spouses cannot consent to the marriage and duress is involved.
+Forced Marriage (see also Marriage) - In the case of children: 'a forced marriage is a marriage in which one or both spouses cannot consent to the marriage and duress is involved.
+By law, a person under the age of 18 cannot consent to marriage.
 Duress can include physical, psychological, financial, sexual and emotional pressure.'
 In developing countries 11% of girls are married before the age of 15.
-One in 3 victims of forced marriage in the U.K. are under 18.
+One in 3 victims of forced marriage in the U.K. are under 18 (see also Marriage).
 Advice and help can be obtained nationally through the Forced Marriage Unit and locally through the local police safeguarding team or children's social care.